lemonase/lemonase.github.io/content/posts/fetching-data.md

 - A specific URL to an API where data may be requested or sent is called an **endpoint**.

 - Most APIs use **JSON** for the serialization of data between client and server, but in reality, any type of data may be served.

 - If there is no file extension (.txt, .png, .html, .xml) the [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) should be indicated by the `Content-Type:` header in the response.

 - The **HTTP Status Code** returned in the response should tell whether the request was a success -- or if there was a failure (and what kind).

 - Some APIs may require **authentication** to use, and some APIs may **rate-limit** unauthenticated requests.
   Authentication can differ between APIs, so consulting the documentation is never a bad idea.

 - Depending on the language and API, there may be both official and unofficial **client libraries**.
   If possible, I would recommend using a library as they often simplify getting credentials and authentication set up.

 - Always consult documentation if you are uncertain of how an API works.

 - If there is no public API, and no unofficial API exposed, there are still ways to fetch data from a website.
 You may have parse HTML using XPATH or CSS selectors to get the specific data you need, but this would fall in the category of **Web Scraping** and that is the topic of another blog post.

 ## Examples Of Fetching An API

 We will go through a couple ways somebody can 'fetch' a resource from the web using curl, JavaScript, Python and Go (because using a browser is cheating).

-For the uninitiated, a 'fetch' in a web context means:
-    1. sending an http request (the default method is probably GET)
-    2. waiting (asynchronously) for a response to come back
-    3. doing *something* with the data when the response comes back
+For the uninitiated, a 'fetch' in a web context means: 1. sending an http request (the default method is probably GET) 2. waiting (asynchronously) for a response to come back 3. doing _something_ with the data when the response comes back

 Code is typically executed **synchronously**, meaning execution goes from top to bottom and your program will "wait" or "block" until a call finishes before executing the next line.